 Teachers cannot refuse to be observed.
-The NASUWT advises school leaders to seek to agree with teachers in advance of inspection a position on joint observation.
+The NASUWT advises school leaders to agree a position on joint observation with teachers in advance of inspection.
 Teachers do not have to agree to joint observation.

 Ofsted guidance makes it clear that Ofsted feedback, including feedback from joint observations, must not be used to make judgements about the performance of an individual teacher.
-Teachers should contact the NASUWT for advice and support if their headteacher or line manager seeks to use feedback from Ofsted inspections for performance management purposes or as part of capability proceedings.
+School leaders should contact the NASUWT for advice if they are aware that this is happening in their school.

 The School inspection handbook makes it clear that inspectors should always try to give feedback to teachers who have been observed.
 This may be one-to-one or to a group of teachers.
-Teachers should contact the NASUWT if they have evidence that an inspector is not offering feedback to teachers.
+School leaders should contact the NASUWT if they have evidence that an inspector is not offering feedback to teachers.